byuibigdata/docker_guide_big/README.md

 4. Create a docker network `docker network create n451`
 5. Start your Docker all-spark-notebook container - map to a folder path on your computer `/Users/hathawayj/git/BYUI451/docker_guide/data` to a docker volume.

-We will see how to [create a Docker compose yaml](https://docs.docker.com/compose/) a little later.
+We will see how to [create a Docker compose yaml](https://docs.docker.com/compose/) a little later. _Note that the command line versions require that the full local volume path is specified.
+We will be able to use relative file paths with the yaml._

 __Command Line: Mac__'"